By Michael Lanza

 See this menu of all stories offering expert backpacking tips at The Big Outside.

-Find ideas and inspiration at my All Trips List, and see all of my stories about national park trips and family adventures at The Big Outside.
+Find ideas and inspiration in the All Trips List and all stories about national park trips and family adventures at The Big Outside.

-Whether you’re a beginner or seasoned backpacker, you’ll learn new tricks for making all of your trips go better in my “12 Expert Tips for Planning a Wilderness Backpacking Trip” and “A Practical Guide to Lightweight and Ultralight Backpacking.”
-With a paid subscription to The Big Outside, you can read all of both stories for free; if you don’t have a subscription, you can download the e-guide versions of “12 Expert Tips for Planning a Wilderness Backpacking Trip” and the lightweight backpacking guide without having a paid membership.
+Whether you’re a beginner or seasoned backpacker, you’ll learn new tricks for making all of your trips go better in my stories “How to Know How Hard a Hike Will Be,” “How to Plan a Backpacking Trip—12 Expert Tips,” and “A Practical Guide to Lightweight and Ultralight Backpacking.”
+With a paid subscription to The Big Outside, you can read all of those three stories for free; if you don’t have a subscription, you can download the e-guide versions of “How to Plan a Backpacking Trip—12 Expert Tips,” the lightweight and ultralight backpacking guide, and “How to Know How Hard a Hike Will Be.”

 Thanks for commenting and I’m glad you found my blog, too.
 I hear from many readers who discovered The Big Outside while researching trips.
 I’ve done quite a bit of solo backpacking and while there are certainly heightened risks associated with being alone, many people do it and I think I understand how to minimize those risks and I can advise you on trips that are safer for various reasons.